TimHanewich/tetris-ai-mini/article.md

 But, how will the model intrinsically know which moves are "good", which are "not so good", and which are "bad"?
 That is where we, as the human designing this process, need to give the AI agent a bit of guidance.
 This guidance is called *the reward function*.

-In short, the reward function is just a simple fuction we will write to mathematically calculate *how good* any potential move is.
+In short, the reward function is just a simple function we will write to mathematically calculate *how good* any potential move is.
 Remember, for each move the AI makes, it observers what **reward** it got for making that move.
 We are the ones that define a high-level function that can roughly calculate if the move was good or bad.

 The reward function I used for this mini Tetris AI is quite simple and can be found in the `score_plus()` function in the `GameState` class in the [`tetris` module](src/tetris.py):